 In this Division other than regulation 79AA —

-“earnings”, in relation to a benefit, means so much of the earnings that have been credited to the Member’s west state account since the Member became entitled to the benefit as are attributable to that benefit.
+earnings, in relation to a benefit, means so much of the earnings that have been credited to the Member’s west state account since the Member became entitled to the benefit as are attributable to that benefit.

 [Regulation 76A inserted in Gazette 8 Jul 2008 p.
 3226.]